-- A staple in the Fire Emblem games of all continuities, and specially important in Fire Emblem Jugdral (as it secures the apparition of the second generation characters who lead the second part's plot) and Fire Emblem Awakening (because as soon as the first generation female characters plus Chrom and/or the Avatar of either gender marry, this unlocks the appearance of the Kids From The Bad Future.) and Fire Emblem Fates because when the Avatar of either gender, Azura and the non-Avatarsexual first generation guys marry, their children who have been raised in other dimensions also show up.)
+- A staple in the Fire Emblem games of all continuities, and specially important in Fire Emblem Jugdral (as it secures the appearance of the second generation characters who lead the second part's plot) and Fire Emblem Awakening (because as soon as the first generation female characters plus Chrom and/or the Avatar of either gender marry, this unlocks the appearance of the Kids From The Bad Future.) and Fire Emblem Fates because when the Avatar of either gender, Azura and the non-Avatarsexual first generation guys marry, their children who have been raised in other dimensions also show up.)

 - The Baby Boom in all countries after World War II was basically the result of this.
 American GIs were getting married and having kids because they were happy to be home after all those years; Europeans and Japanese were simply happy to be alive.
 Also, a not-insignificant number of Americans of several ethnicities contributed to the European boom, electing to stay there rather than return (this was particularly common for black troops, who preferred the casual unofficial racism of Europe to the more virulent and structured Jim Crow).